JoshuaTurner3/kitctfctf_2022/README.md

     poly_mod -->ct1
     e2 --> ct1
   ```
   Now, this looks quite complicated, and that's because it is.
 However, this is not even the beginning of the pain that I went through, because in order to calculate ct0 and ct1 three important functions were called: polymul, polydiv, and, polyadd.
 These functions are almost normal in that they are named after polynomial multiplication, polynomial division, and polynomial addition; however, their implementation is not so simple, and what is even more confusing is that polydiv is *called* in polymul and polyadd.
 Why is this?
 I have no clue, and I never did find out why.
-However, what I did start to attempt was writing down the encryption equations to see if they were solvable, and who would have guessed that they weren't.
+However, what I did start to attempt was writing down the encryption equations to see if they were solvable, and who would have guessed that they weren't (at least not for my measly brain).
 Or atleast, not in a way that didn't involve bruteforcing.
-Therefore, I will leave it as a mystery of the universe, because shortly after confusing myself with all of this information and more I decided that I would simply take a break and come back later.
+Therefore, I will leave it as a mystery of the universe, because shortly after confusing myself with all of this information (and more), I decided that I would simply take a break and come back later.
 ### The Return
   After having a nice lunch plagued by the thoughts of my inadequency, I returned once more to this CTF but this time with a different approach.
 What if I don't *have* to understand what's going on in order to solve it?
 After all, option "1" in the menu allows us to input our own encrypted text and tells us the first digit of the decryption, and so that was where I started anew.
 Instead of working to understand encryption, why not just use whatever decryption they provide and then solve for its variables?
 Here is the fun chart I made for the decryption function:
   ```mermaid